-At Langdale, we want our children to become Global Learners; to be aware of the wider world and its current issues and to understand and respect cultural diversity and differences with an understanding of how the world works and encourage participation in the community at a range of levels, from the local to the global.
+We broaden horizons by developing global learners, which underpins all of our values, by planning for opportunities to be aware of the wider world and its current issues and to understand and respect cultural diversity and differences with an understanding of how the world works and encourage participation in the community at a range of levels, from the local to the global.
 We teach our children to make the world a more sustainable place and to take responsibility for their actions.
 We do this by providing learning linked to:

 -Respect for others and our differences